Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 * 2020-03-24: 3 of 27 questions found with no other references
 * 2020-02-11: 2 of 33 questions found with no other references
 * 2020-01-22: 0 of 28 questions found with no other references
-* 2019-12-19: 8 of 51 questions found with no other references
+* 2019-12-19: 8 of 54 questions found with no other references
 * 2019-12-13: 0 of 1 questions found with no other references
 * 2019-11-05: 0 of 6 questions found with no other references
 * 2019-09-25: 0 of 4 questions found with no other references
 * 2019-03-15: 0 of 17 questions found with no other references
 * 2019-03-09: 31 of 111 questions found with no other references
 * 2019-03-07: 0 of 8 questions found with no other references
-* 2019-02-20: 9 of 128 questions found with no other references
+* 2019-02-20: 8 of 128 questions found with no other references
 * 2019-02-06: 7 of 98 questions found with no other references
+* 2018-12-12: 0 of 16 questions found with no other references
 * 2018-11-23: 0 of 5 questions found with no other references
 * 2018-10-03: 0 of 9 questions found with no other references
 * 2018-08-01: 0 of 18 questions found with no other references